pyta-uoft/website/index.md

 ### R0912: Too many branches {#R0912}

 The function or method has too many branches, making it hard to follow.
+This is a sign that the function/method is too complex, and should be split up.

-Note: the limit is 12 branches.
+Note: the checker limit is 12 branches.

 ~~~~ {include="R0912_too_many_branches"}
 ~~~~